-If the Safari browser on your Mac is slowing down and struggling to load web pages, clearing the browser cache can help.
-You will find below the steps to Clear Safari Browser Cache on Mac.
+If the Safari browser on your MacBook is slowing down and struggling to load web pages, clearing the browser cache can help.
+You can find below the steps to Clear Safari Cache on Mac.

 Clear Safari Cache on Mac

 Similar to Google Chrome and other web browsers, the default Safari browser on Mac saves reusable parts of the websites that you visit to a temporary storage location on the computer known as “Cache”.